artnum/ked/docs/Structure.md

 Updated version keep the same id.
 From the ldap point of view, the rdn is build with kedId=<id>+kedTimestamp=<time>

+## Task

+Any kedDocument can be turned into a task by adding the object class kedTask.
+A task can have more attributes.
+A task might be processed differently by the application.

+An entry is not supposed to be turned into a task.
+But there is no objective reason to not do it.
+Except, maybe, that it makes no sense to have, for example, a picture set as a task (maybe if you write a texte, turn it into a picture and then it may start to have a sense ... but it makes no sense to do that).
+So, from the backend point of view, there is no limitation to turn an entry into a task.

+## Event

+Any kedDocument can be turned into an event by adding the object class kedDocument.
+Nothing is clearly defined or implemented yet, just something that would be done.

 ### Presentation

 No mechanism related to presentation is available.
 It's up to the application to set values as needed to have a reproducible reprensentation.